Discounts & Financial Aid

 - The Need-Based Scholarship application form is available and accessible for families already registered via their CampInTouch account after enrolling.
-Additional financial documents will be required and will be available for upload starting in December 2020.
+Supplementary financial documents (i.e. Tax Returns, W2s, etc.) will be required and will be available for upload starting in December 2020.

 - In order to be considered for a need-based scholarship, families must be registered for camp.

 - The application deadline will be in mid-February 2021.